Tampering and Aftermarket Defeat Devices

 What can I do to help combat tampering?

 Report Suspected Tampering

 There are a number of great resources for learning more about this issue.
-The Northeast Diesel Collaborative has an excellent tampering page with a comprehensive list of information, links, and resources.
+Clean Air Northeast has an excellent tampering page with a comprehensive list of information, links, and resources.
 Also linked is the EPA National Compliance Initiative page with additional information.